microsoft/nni/docs/en_US/NAS/Overview.rst

 * Users can directly use many SOTA NAS algorithms to explore their model space.
 * There are system level optimizations in Retiarii to speed up the exploration process.

-There are two types of model space exploration approach: multi-trial NAS and one-shot NAS.
-Users can construct a model space and use either exploration appraoch to explore the space.
+There are two types of model space exploration approach: **Multi-trial NAS** and **One-shot NAS**.
+Mutli-trial NAS trains each sampled model in the model space independently, while One-shot NAS samples the model from a super model.
+After constructing the model space, users can use either exploration appraoch to explore the model space.

 Please refer to `Quick Start <./QuickStart.rst>`__ for how to run a NAS experiment on NNI.

 ..
 Note:: `The previous NAS framework <https://nni.readthedocs.io/en/v1.9/nas.html>`__ is deprecated, we highly recommend users to move to this Retiarii framework.